fyne-io/examples/README.md

 go run main.go
 ```

-or you can specify a particular exapmple by naming it in the parameter list, like:
+or you can specify a particular example by naming it in the parameter list, like:

 ```bash
 go run main.go -calculator